top of page

 ③ Regarding Left-Handed Guitars

-Items marked with ▲: These are not batch-produced but can be custom-ordered, although at a higher unit price.
-Lead times are anticipated to be approximately 3 to 6 months, or longer.
+Items marked with ▲ are not produced in batches but are accepted as custom orders.
+Lead times are approximately 3 to 4 months, but could be longer.
 A 20% surcharge will also be added to the base price.

-Items marked with × : Orders are not accepted for these models.
+Items marked with × are not accepted for ordering.

 ① サウスポーギターについて